weixuanli3/Microsoft-Streams/assumptions.md

 - User names cannot have special characters (such as !@#$%^&*(){}[];;'"<>,./?| ect) but may have a dash and other characters used in names.
 Since this is a university app, names should be the real names of students.

+- Users can create channels with names that already exist (whether the channel is created by the user or by someone else), just like in the real world.